Illinois Cannabis Business Licenses

 Illinois’ road to full cannabis legalization began in August 2013 when Governor Quinn signed the Compassionate Use of Medical Cannabis Program Act making Illinois the 20th state to legalize medical cannabis.
 Medical professionals can prescribe patients to apply for a medical ID card that allows the purchase and use of medical cannabis.
 In January 2020, the program has grown to include nearly 100,00 qualifying patients, many of whom are participants in the state’s opioid alternative program.

 In May 2019, the Illinois Cannabis Regulation and Tax Act was passed by the Illinois General Assembly, legalizing recreational cannabis.
 Unlike the previous ten states to legalize recreational cannabis, Illinois succeeded in legalization through a state legislature rather than a ballot initiative presented to voters.
 On January 1, 2020, the first day recreational cannabis could be purchased, $3.2 million was generated in sales.
 The state has been applauded for including positive measures to incorporate a social equity component that allowed those affected by a previous cannabis prohibition a greater than equal opportunity at being awarded a cannabis business license in the first round of applications.
 Also, pre-legalization convictions for cannabis-related offenses (under 30 grams) are eligible for pardons as long as no violent crimes were committed.
 Cases will be reviewed by the Prisoner Review Board.

 DOES ILLINOIS HAVE A HEMP PROGRAM?

-ARE YOU PREPARING FOR THE ILLINOIS CANNABIS MARKET?
+PREPARING FOR THE ILLINOIS CANNABIS MARKET